Farm, Home, & Youth Complex

 The Farm, Home, & Youth Foundation

-The Farm, Home, & Youth Foundation of Montgomery County is a private 501(c)(3) non-profit organization located in Collegeville PA.
-The Foundation owns and operates the Farm, Home & Youth Complex (formerly the Montgomery County 4-H Center) and donates use of the facilities to the numerous county 4-H clubs that are based in Montgomery County.
-We do not receive any government funding or funding from Penn State/4-H. Montgomery County 4-H includes animal science clubs like livestock, beekeeping, seeing eye puppy club, and poultry as well as horse science clubs, and community clubs like sewing and crafting.
-Proceeds from fundraisers and public events that are hosted by the Foundation go directly to the maintenance and repair of the buildings and grounds, in support of the 4-H clubs that call the Complex home.
+Established in 1984, the Foundation is a 501(c)(3) non-profit organization that owns and operates the Farm, Home, & Youth Complex (formerly known as the Montgomery County 4-H Center) in Collegeville, PA.
+The Foundation donates use of the facilities to the numerous county 4-H clubs that are based in Montgomery County.
+This includes animal science clubs like livestock, beekeeping, seeing eye puppy club, and poultry as well as horse science clubs, and community clubs like sewing and crafting.
+Proceeds from public events that are hosted by the Foundation go directly to the maintenance and repair of the buildings and grounds, in support of the 4-H clubs that call the Complex home.
+We are a private non-profit and do not receive any government funding or funding from Penn State/4-H.

 Our Mission - To provide office and meeting facilities and financial support for the Montgomery County 4-H Program